-Type Job Title here Job Title: Senior Lecturer-Learning Disabilities Nursing Reference No: Reports to: Team Leader Health Responsible For: Grade: Grade F Working Hours: 37 hours per week for nominal purposes Faculty/Service: Faculty of Health Sciences and Wellbeing -School of Nursing and Health Sciences Location: City Campus Main Purpose of Role: To support the delivery and continual development of under-graduate, post-graduate and CPD nursing provision and, related studies, within the Faculty of Health Sciences and Wellbeing.
-To proactively cooperate and collaborate with key external partners in order to develop high quality teaching, research and publications in the field of nursing, which have relevance to academic, policy and practitioner audiences, and which will contribute towards the future Research Excellence Framework and Teaching Excellence Framework.
-Key Responsibilities and Accountabilities: Actively contribute to deliver the University's vision "To be bold and inspirational in providing education, research and creative practice which offers transformative experiences to students, staff, communities and business partners in the UK and across the world" Effectively undertake a lead role in the management, development and delivery of modules on the BSc (Hons) Learning Disability Nursing Practice programme.
+Senior Lecturer Job Title: Senior Lecturer-Programme Leader District Nurse Apprenticeship Reference No: Reports to: Team Leader CPD & Paramedic Practice Responsible For: Grade: Grade F Working Hours: 37 hours per week for nominal purposes Faculty/Service: Faculty of Health Sciences and Wellbeing -School of Nursing and Health Sciences Location: City Campus Main Purpose of Role: To support the delivery and continual development of the District Nurse Apprenticeship and nursing provision and, related studies, within the Faculty of Health Sciences and Wellbeing.
+To proactively cooperate and collaborate with key external partners in order to develop high quality teaching, research and publications in the field of district nursing which have relevance to academic, policy and practitioner audiences, and which will contribute towards the future Research Excellence Framework and Teaching Excellence Framework.
+Key Responsibilities and Accountabilities: Actively contribute to deliver the University's vision "To be bold and inspirational in providing education, research and creative practice which offers transformative experiences to students, staff, communities and business partners in the UK and across the world" Lead the development and delivery of the District Nurse Apprenticeship programme, ensuring Nursing and Midwifery Council standards and Institute for Apprenticeships and Technical Education apprenticeship standards are met and adhered to at all times.
+Effectively undertake a lead role in co-production of curriculum and practice learning and assessment with service providers.
+Including management, development and delivery of modules on the District Nurse Apprenticeship programme.
 Actively contribute to a variety of other nursing, health and pharmacy related modules across the Faculty of Health Sciences and Wellbeing.
-Engaging in the Preparation of high quality teaching and learning materials and the delivery of assessment of these in lectures, seminars and other means of teaching and learning.
-Establish and maintain professional links with nursing colleagues at a regional, national and, international level, participating in and increasing effective networks of health professionals.
-Contribute to Faculty reach out activities, with an emphasis on employability and
+Engaging in the preparation of high quality teaching and learning materials and the

-Actively engage in the recruitment of students to programmes.

-- To undertake, sustain and develop a comprehensive research profile related to nursing, through peer reviewed publication. - Maintain an understanding of policy developments in nursing, learning disability nursing and health research and service provision to inform developments within the University. - Collaboratively work across academic subject areas to develop initiatives to enhance the student experience. - Provision of pastoral support to students at all levels through the PDP process - You may be asked to perform other duties occasionally which are not specifically included above, but which will be consistent with the role, including representing the Health Team at relevant external events.
+- Establish and maintain professional links with district nursing colleagues at a local, regional, national and, international level, participating in and increasing effective networks of health professionals. - Contribute to Faculty reach out activities, with an emphasis on employability and in creating practice placements for nursing programmes in partnership with service providers. - Work with service providers to promote and develop inter-professional learning.
+Continuously work with service users and carers to maintain quality of programme. - Work with employers to support recruitment and selection of apprentices to the programme. - To undertake, sustain and develop a comprehensive research profile related to nursing, through peer reviewed publication.
+Actively seek and support opportunities for research collaboration and evidence based development in curriculum and practice. - Maintain an understanding of policy developments in district nursing and wider healthcare research and service provision to inform developments within the University. - Maintain active involvement in Practice Development sessions. - Collaboratively work across academic subject areas to develop initiatives to enhance the apprentice experience, ensuring effective communication with practice supervisors and assessors in the workplace. - Provision of pastoral support to apprentices through the personal academic tutoring. - You may be asked to perform other duties occasionally which are not specifically included above, but which will be consistent with the role,